 The 55th Sanibel Symposium will be held on February 15th to 20th, 2015

-The meeting will be held Feb.
-16- Feb 21, 2014, at the historic King and Prince Hotel on St. Simons’ Island, GA.
-There will be seventeen plenary and six poster sessions.
-Also, there will be several social events for the attendees and accompanying persons.
+The meeting will be held at the historic King and Prince Hotel on St. Simons’ Island, GA.
+Also, there will be several social events for the attendees and accompanying person.
 Please make housing arrangements promptly, as we expect a large attendance.
 Also note that there are several daily flights from Atlanta to Brunswick, GA, which is within a fifteen minute cab ride of the King and Prince Hotel.
 Alternatively, one can fly to Jacksonville, about an hour away, and arrange the shuttle (see webpage), or rent a car.

-All attendees are encouraged to submit papers to the Sanibel Proceedings, publshed by Molecular Physics.
+All attendees are encouraged to submit papers to the Sanibel Proceedings, published by Molecular Physics.
 All papers will be peer reviewed.
-The deadline for submitted papers is April 30, 2014.
-All should be submitted to Mol.Phys. and designated for the Sanibel Proceedngs.
+The deadline for submitted papers is April 30, 2015.

 We look forward to seeing you there!